About This Chapter

 6. Transferring Heat Energy by Radiation

-After completing this lesson, you will be able to explain how heat transfer by radiation works, and why it is important for life on earth.
-A short quiz will follow.
+After completing this lesson, you'll be able to explain how heat transfer by radiation works, and why it is important for life on Earth.
+You'll also learn how radiation is produced.

 Earning College Credit